JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Interpretations of the Spectral Energy Distribution

 These Prospector-inferred parameters are in overall good agreement with the parameters inferred with BEAGLE and BAGPIPES.
 Specifically, using BEAGLE with a parametric star formation history, we find log(M$_{\star,\mathrm{BEAGLE}}/M_{\odot}) = 8.9 \pm 0.1$, SFR$_{10\mathrm{Myr}}$ = $22\pm 5$ $M_{\odot}/\mathrm{yr}$, and attenuation $A_{\rm V} = 0.09 \pm 0.08$ mag.
 With BAGPIPES, we obtain log(M$_{\star,\mathrm{BAGPIPES}}/M_{\odot}) = 9.3_{-0.8}^{+0.1}$, SFR$_{10\mathrm{Myr}}$ = $16\pm 6$ $M_{\odot}/\mathrm{yr}$, and attenuation $A_{\rm V} = 0.14_{-0.07}^{+0.03}$ mag.
 All inferred parameters are consistent with previous inferences in \citet{jiang21}, who used a single stellar population to model the broad-band HST+Spitzer photometry.
 Our results are also within $\sim$1$\sigma$ of those obtained in \citet{bunker23} by fitting the NIRSpec spectroscopy with BEAGLE.
 We consider this good agreement given the differences in the parameterization of the star formation histories and associated priors \citep[e.g.,][]{leja19_nonparm, whitler23_sfh}.

 Figure~\ref{fig:prospector_by_component} shows the Prospector results for the two components of GN-z11 (Point Source and Extended) individually.
 The top panels are the results for the Point Source, while the bottom panels are for the Extended Source.
-We can reproduce both components well with Prospector, BEAGLE and BAGPIPES.
+The individual component (Point Source and Extended) stellar population parameters agree between Prospector, BEAGLE and BAGPIPES.

 The SEDs of those two components show an important difference around the observed wavelength of 4~$\mu$m, which is around the rest-frame Balmer jump.
 The Point Source shows a blue F410M--F444W color and a red F356W--F410M color, indicating strong nebular emission.
 Contrarily, the Extended component shows a red F410M--F444W and blue F356W-F410M color, consistent with less strong nebular emission and weak Balmer/4000 \AA\ break.
 From the ForcePho Markov Chains, we find that the F410M--F444W color of the Extended component is redder than that of the Point Source in 95\% of cases, with a median color difference of 0.7 mag.
 Not surprisingly, Prospector prefers a younger age and an increasing star-formation history for the central Point Source, while the Extended Source is consistent with a more extended star-formation history (even decreasing in the recent 10 Myr).
 The Extended Source is slightly more massive than the Point Source ($10^{8.9\pm0.3}~M_{\odot}$ versus $10^{8.4\pm0.3}~M_{\odot}$), despite that this component is only 1/3 of the combined rest-UV flux.